 The winery and accompanying property were purchased in 1979 by Art & Bunnie Finklestein and Art’s business partner and brother, plastic surgeon Alan Steen (died in 2020) & his wife Charlene.
 Their first vintage was from 1981.
 The Finklestein’s are a well-known wine making family in Napa – currently operating Judds Hill Winery.
 In 1988 the Finklestein’s sold the winery to a Japanese based businessman Hideaki Ando (who owned a real estate investment company in Japan).
-In 1993 Ando sold Whitehall Lane Winery to the Leonardini Family (the current owners).
-Tom Leonardini (last name means ‘little lion’ in Italian) grew up in the car rental business- his mother’s family founded the national rental company, National Car Rental.
-Tom worked there for a few years, started Pacific Car Rental System – sold that and then founded what would become a very successful car rental business, American International Rental Car (growing this company to multiple offices throughout California) before selling in 1985.

 Little did Tom know how opening a wine shop in San Francisco would change the course of his family’s history.
-In the early to mid 1980’s he and his wife Karen purchased a parking garage several blocks southwest of the popular Union Square shopping district.
+In the early to mid 1980s he and his wife Karen purchased a parking garage several blocks southwest of the popular Union Square shopping district.
 Tom and Karen enjoyed wine for many years and decided to open a boutique wine shop next to the parking garage, initially focusing on Napa wines but later including wines from other parts of California.
 They opened the tiny Napa Valley Wine Exchange in 1985 – for many years, Tom and Karen’s daughter Kristen helped oversee the operations of this shop.
-The selection is excellent – with a wide range of pricing, with plenty of small Napa producers represented.
+The selection is excellent with a wide range of pricing, with plenty of small Napa producers represented.
 However, after 3+ decades of ownership, in 2020, the Leonardini’s sold Napa Valley Wine Exchange to Rick Jones, former Napa Valley Winery Exchange General Manager.

 Through the Napa Valley Wine Exchange, Tom met a number of winemakers and others in the wine business.
 He learned of a specific property that was for sale but not yet listed publicly – he drove up to the valley, met with Hideaki Ando and purchased White Hall Lane Winery in 1993.
 He hired Gary Galleron on as their founding winemaker.

 Tom and Karen’s children have been or are involved with the wine industry in some capacity.
 One of Tom’s axioms for working in the family business is you must have worked somewhere else prior.
 This sage advice usually serves family-owned wineries well – especially those involved in generational ownership.
 Daughter Katie oversees the overall winery operations, and her brother Tom is responsible for domestic and international distribution.
+Another son, Tony is a winemaker.

-The winery offers a wide range of premium wines at decent prices; many of which have won numerous awards over the years.
 Their Cabernet Sauvignons and Merlots are balanced, food friendly wines -these two varieties are among their two most produced wines annually.

 Whitehall Lane was one of numerous wineries that lost inventory in the now infamous arson wine warehouse fire in Vallejo in 2005.
 That fire was one of the reasons why they expanded their own barrel facilities now allowing them to store all of their barrels on site.
-In 2018 750 solar panels were installed on the roof of the winery and the winery is now certified Napa Green (a certification program by Napa County Department of Public Works and the California Green Business Program overseeing water conservation and reduced energy and waste within Napa based County wineries).
+In 2018 750 solar panels were installed on the roof of the winery and the winery is now certified Napa Green, a certification program by Napa County Department of Public Works and the California Green Business Program overseeing water conservation and reduced energy and waste within Napa based County wineries.

 Winemaker Jason Moulton crafts wines to have balance and concentration without being heavily influenced by oak.
 He tends to age the wines on the lees longer – looking for a mid-palate mouth feel and richness.
 The wine making team uses mostly French oak along with limited amounts of American and Hungarian oak.
 Their French oak is created from wood that was seasoned outdoors for three years (two years is more of a norm).
 And in 2018 they began fermenting with non-inoculated yeasts (indigenous yeast) for select wines.